L3Ms -- Lagrange Large Language Models: Introduction

 In this work, we formulate SFT and alignment in LLMs as a constrained optimization problem.
-In particular, we fine-tune an LLM to minimize the task perplexity (the objective function) while simultaneously satisfying application-specific minimum requirements (the constraints).
+In particular, we fine-tune an LLM to minimize the task objective (the objective function) while simultaneously satisfying application-specific minimum requirements (the constraints).
 This merges the SFT and alignment stages and mitigates the reliance on heuristics altogether.
 Furthermore, we propose Lagrange Large Language Models, a.k.a.
 L3Ms, to solve such constrained optimization problems.
-Specifically, they do so by employing logarithmic barriers and enforcing the constraints gradually over the training procedure.
-Lastly, we empirically demonstrate how one can pick and choose different constraints and tailor L3Ms to a range of applications without resorting to heuristics.
-For example, \cref{tab:length-examples} provides the generated responses from two such L3Ms; both are trained on the task of instruction-following, but one is constrained to be concise while the other is to be verbose.
+Specifically, we do so by employing logarithmic barriers and gradually enforcing the constraints during the fine-tuning procedure.
+Lastly, we empirically demonstrate how one can pick and choose constraints and tailor L3Ms to a range of applications without resorting to heuristics.
+For example, \cref{tab:length-examples} provides the generated responses from two such L3Ms; both are fine-tuned for instruction-following, but one is constrained to be concise, while the other is to be verbose.

-In summary, our contributions are as follows: \begin{enumerate} \item We formulate SFT and alignment in LLMs as a constrained optimization problem: an LLM is fine-tuned on a task while simultaneously satisfying custom requirements (cf. \cref{sec:constrained}). \item We propose L3Ms, a family of LLMs fine-tuned using the above framework (cf. \cref{sec:l3m}). \item We demonstrate experimentally how L3Ms can be customized to different applications and their specific requirements while avoiding heuristic-driven processes (cf. \cref{sec:experiments}). \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate} \item We formulate SFT and alignment in LLMs as a constrained optimization problem: an LLM is fine-tuned on a task while simultaneously satisfying custom requirements (cf. \cref{sec:constrained}). \item We propose L3Ms, a family of LLMs fine-tuned using the above framework (cf. \cref{sec:l3m}). \item We experimentally demonstrate how L3Ms can be customized to different applications and their specific requirements while avoiding heuristic-driven processes (cf. \cref{sec:experiments}). \end{enumerate}